skavieee/FER-IT-Workplace-Emotion-Monitor/README.md

 Fork, star, and contribute! 🚀 Questions?
 Open an issue.

 **Keywords**: Facial Emotion Recognition, IEEE CLM, Computer Vision, Machine Learning, Webcam Demo, Flask App, OpenCV, Real-time FER

-Would you like me to make it shorter, add specific metrics from your training results, or tweak it for a more academic/IEEE conference focus?